-iOS 16.4 and iPadOS 16.4 add new Emoji for iPhone and iPad users
+iOS 16.4 and iPadOS 16.4 add new emoji for iPhone and iPad users

-These new Emoji are part of the Unicode Standard for Emoji Update 15.0, which was announced in July 2022.
-Among the new Emoji, there are icons for a shaking face, a goose, a hyacinth, and a plain pink heart.
+These new emoji are part of the Unicode Standard for Emoji Update 15.0, which was announced in July 2022.
+Among the new emoji there are icons for a shaking face, a goose, a hyacinth, and a plain pink heart.
+The new emoji have also been added to macOS Ventura 13.3 and watchOS 9.4.

+It’s worth noting that users running previous versions of iOS, macOS, and other operating systems won’t be able to see the new emoji, even when someone who has already updated their device sends them.

+iOS 16.4 introduces many other new features.
+This includes the ability to enable push notifications for web apps, new Shortcuts actions, 5G Standalone support, and iMessage previews for Mastodon posts. iOS 16.4 beta 1 is only available for registered developers at this point.

 Spot any changes in today’s release of iOS 16.4 beta 1 or iPadOS 16.4 beta 1?
 Let us know in the comments below or on Twitter @9to5Mac.
 Stay tuned for our full hands-on coverage with the new releases right here at 9to5Mac today and throughout the rest of the week.